Desert Mothers: Notable examples

 The Desert Mothers were known as ammas ("spiritual mothers"), comparable to the Desert Fathers (abbas), due to the respect they earned as spiritual teachers and directors.
 One of the most well known Desert Mothers was Amma Syncletica of Alexandria, who had twenty-seven sayings attributed to her in the Sayings of the Desert Fathers.
 Two other ammas, Theodora of Alexandria and Amma Sarah of the Desert, also had sayings in that book.
 Desert Mothers described in the Lausiac History include Melania the Elder, Melania the Younger, Olympias, Saint Paula and her daughter Eustochium, and several women whom the author does not name.

 According to written accounts, Amma Syncletica might have been born around AD 270, since she is said to have lived to her eighties in about AD 350, to wealthy parents in Alexandria and was well educated, including an early study of the writings of Desert Father Evagrius Ponticus.
 After the death of her parents, she sold everything she had and gave the money to the poor.
+The giving up of property, money, and items of value was a pinnacle of asceticism, due to the worldly value placed on such items.
 Moving outside the city with her blind sister, she lived as a hermit among the tombs outside of Alexandria.
 Gradually a community of women ascetics grew up around her, who she served as their spiritual mother.
 Even though she was an ascetic and hermit, Syncletica taught moderation, and that asceticism was not an end in itself.

 Theodora of Alexandria was the amma of a monastic community of women near Alexandria.
 Prior to that, she had fled to the desert disguised as a man and joined a community of monks.
 She was sought out by many of the Desert Fathers for advice—reportedly Bishop Theophilus of Alexandria came to her for counsel.